anitaRead/java_intro/chapter3-JavaBuzz/README.md

 ### To complete this challenge, you will need to:

 in `/exercises/ControlFlow.java`
-- [ ] find a way to read in user input
+- [X] find a way to read in user input
-- [ ] write a method that will check if a number is odd or even (assume user only ever enters integers)
+- [X] write a method that will check if a number is odd or even (assume user only ever enters integers)
-- [ ] the result should be printed to the console eg:
+- [X] the result should be printed to the console eg:
-- [ ] *bonus:* use a while loop to continue checking until the user types in my special number 17

 ```sh
 5 # user enters a value